Heileen

-Heileen is a visual novel video game series developed and published by the Italian studio Tycoon Games for the Android, Linux, MacOS, and Microsoft Windows platforms.
+Heileen is a visual novel video game series developed and published by the Italian studio Tycoon Games for the Android, Linux, MacOS, and Microsoft Windows.
 The first game Heileen: Sail Away (also known as Heileen: Sail to the New World or just Heileen) was released in 2008 and the sequel Heileen 2: The Hands of Fate in 2009.
 The final installment Heileen 3: New Horizons was released on December 17, 2012.
 A free online prequel with the title Heileen: A Trip to Bavaria was released in 2009.

 Gameplay

 The player reads through the story and makes decisions at some points, which leads to different outcomes and one out of three possible endings.
 The player can also start a relationship with one of the other characters, including lesbian relationships.
 The game offers a quest system and gives them a score rating at the end of the game.
 The second game features 15 unique endings and an enhanced version of the original quest system in Heileen with 20 quests.
 The third game does not feature a quest system anymore and offers a new stat raising system instead.